 Notice the deep ridge running down the center of the Floreat’s hook.
 Also, note the tight nail hole at the collar piece that prohibits the nail from shifting its angle.
 The Hillman has no reinforcement at the hook.

 While each package of hangers has a weight restriction on it, commonly 10, 20, 30, 50, 75, or 100 pounds, the small print, like on the Ook box, says these weight ratings “are based on hangers nailed into studs and are for comparative purposes only.”
 Nailed into studs and nailed into a sheet of drywall are two totally different things.

 During my research, I called a number of galleries and professional art hangers; I asked them about this.
 Nathalie Champion of Manitou Galleries in Santa Fe, NM, told me that when they hang a picture, they “grossly over-shoot” the weight of the painting.
-Henry Muchmore, owner of Level Fine Art Services, an art handling company also in Santa Fe, said that he won’t use any hanger rated for less that 30 pounds “even on the smallest items.”
+Henry Muchmore, owner of Art Handlers, a fine art handling company also in Santa Fe, said that he won’t use any hanger rated for less that 30 pounds “even on the smallest items.”

 To give some context to this, I weighed a few pictures of mine.
 A photograph that I have hanging in a 12½ x 10½ drugstore frame weighs 1 pound, 9 ounces.
 Another picture, measuring 16 x 16 with a fairly robust 2½-inch wooden frame only weighs 2 pounds, 7 ounces.